I like to share travel experiences and enjoy exploring new places for food and drink, hotels and sights.

 1. Prosecco With a View of a Palace

-I experienced an awesome visit to the Uffizi Gallery in Florence.
+I had an awesome visit to the Uffizi Gallery in Florence.
 After taking in the beauty of the art, I stopped at the gallery cafe to enjoy a glass of afternoon prosecco on a beautiful hot day.
 Fizzy, easy-drinking prosecco comes from the northeast region of Italy, but it offers a great vibe no matter where you drink it.

 That said, sipping it with a view of the Renaissance-style Palazzo Vecchio town hall in Florence was magical.

 It was a hectic first full day of our tour with an early morning visit to the Vatican and St Peter's.
 Afterward, we took a much-needed coffee break (the first one on the Italy trip).
 The adorable mini cannoli and the strong but smooth espresso at Feffo caffe hit the spot and helped energize us to continue sightseeing at a quick pace in the eternal city.

 Gelato was an almost daily delightful treat for us during our 10-day tour.
 The fresh and flavourful indulgence was delicious at the Trevi Fountain, the Tuscan town of San Gimignano, the surprise stop at a Northern lake town, and in Florence, where I found it was presented most dramatically—piled high and demanding attention.

 The colorful Aperol Spritz became popularized in Italy in the 1950s and is now a trendy drink over in North America as well.
 It is a refreshing mix of Aperol, prosecco, and a splash or two of soda water.
 This was the drink of choice for several of the ladies on our family tour.

 During lunch and dinner in almost every city, it became a comforting standby drink to order and sip slowly, as we took in the atmosphere with joy and conversation.
 A great choice for a summer drink anywhere.
 Salute!